 Explores and documents transportation needs and barriers of NJ adults on the Autism spectrum.

-The Role of Public Transportation as a Job Search Mode: Lessons from a Survey of Persons with Disabilities in New Jersey
+Role of Public Transportation as Job Access Mode: Lessons from a Survey of Persons with Disabilities in New Jersey

 The primary objective of this paper is to share valuable information from a unique survey of people with disabilities who were actively searching for employment in New Jersey.

 Persons with Disabilities Seeking Employment & Public Transportation: Findings of a New Jersey Survey

 This brief discusses how transportation is a prominent factor in the job search process and presents an overview of survey findings as they relate to public transit availability, usage, importance, and satisfaction among the approximately 500 survey respondents.